-A city stalwart just a couple of minutes’ walk from Central Station, the Horse Shoe is a Victorian creation that has clung on to its basic looks for more than a century – which may explain some of the rough edges.
-It’s an old-fashioned drinking den with a never-ending island bar, mirrors, a tiled floor, Chinese vases & even a horse sculpture above the gantry.
-Aside from the bog-standard bar tipples, there’s a sprinkling of cask ales from big-name Scottish breweries including Caledonian & Harviestoun, plus a modest but keenly priced list of single malt whiskies.
-Value is very important here – the bar food is remarkably cheap – & there is a karaoke lounge & basic restaurant upstairs.
-The Horse Shoe is no anachronism – football on flatscreen TVs is a major attraction – but the establishment remains characteristically Glaswegian in a way that mayfly-style bars simply can’t match.
+Just a couple of minutes’ walk from Central Station, the Horse Shoe is a Victorian classic that has clung on to its basic looks – which may explain some of the rough edges.
+It’s an old-fashioned drinking den of the best sort, with a never-ending island bar, mirrors, a tiled floor, Chinese vases and even a horse sculpture above the gantry.
+Aside from bog-standard bar tipples, there are cask ales from big-name Scottish breweries including Harviestoun, Deuchars and Stewarts, plus a modest list of single malts.
+Food is as cheap as chips, and unbeatable fixed-price lunches are served in the dining room – although it’s hard to beat a pie and a pint at the bar.
+There’s football on flatscreen TVs and crazy karaoke every night in the upstairs lounge, but this boozer remains hard-nosed Glaswegian to the core.